 A. Our office relies on the hospital admitting department for your insurance information for your baby.
 If your baby’s insurance information changes or is different than what was provided to the hospital, please contact our office with updated insurance information.
-If we are missing any part of the current information, this may delay submission of our claims — and could result in the full amount becoming your responsibility.
+If we are missing any part of the current information, this may delay submission of our claims.
 If you believe any of your insurance information is incorrect or incomplete, please contact our billing office by telephone at 207-650-2274 or by email at email@example.com.

 Q. I have MaineCare or Medicaid.
 Why is your office sending me a bill?

 A. Our office needs your baby’s MaineCare or Medicaid identification number.
 Once you contact our office with this information, we will send the bill to the appropriate agency.
 It is your responsibility to provide our office with your baby’s insurance information.
 The hospital does not always have this information available.
 Once we obtain this information, you will no longer receive a bill from our office.